denzelrenner/LIFE4136-Group1-Rotation2/README.md

  5. Select the `FASTA` option at the top of the page, and finally copy and paste the protein sequence into the `g10577_homologs.fasta` fasta file

- 6. The reference, diploid and tetraploid protein sequences should also be added to the `g10577_homologs.fasta` file in fasta format.
+ 6. The reference, diploid and tetraploid protein sequences generated in Part2 of the analysis should also be added to the `g10577_homologs.fasta` file in fasta format.
 Note that we also searched for homologs in the model species Arabidopsis thaliana on the TAIR website, but for g10577 the identified homolog did not make biological sense when investigated further through multiple sequence allignments and the literature cited in the `Domain Identification` section of this analysis so we did not include that protein as a homolog.

 The accession codes for the homologs used in subsequent steps of the analysis are outlined below:
 | Homolog | Accession Code |